-1052 Emergency Notice [This rule section has been revised as a part of Board emergency rule package, Fuel Hazard Reduction Emergency.
-See Appendix I for the emergency rule language.]
+1052 Emergency Notice

-(a) Before cutting or removing timber on an emergency basis, an RPF on behalf of a timber owner or operator shall submit a Notice of Emergency Timber Operations to the Director, on form RM-67 (9/99) as prescribed by the Director.
-The notice shall include, but not be limited to, the following:

-(1) Names and addresses of all timberland owner(s), timber owner(s), and timber operator(s) for the area on which timber will be cut or removed.

-(2) A description of the specific conditions that constitute the emergency, its cause, extent and reason for immediate commencement of timber operations.

-(3) Legal description of the area from which timber will be cut or removed.

-(4) A titled USGS (if available) or equivalent topographic map(s) of scale not less than 2" to the mile, or larger scale, showing the area from which timber will be cut or removed, the legal description, roads and Class I, II, III and IV watercourses, and yarding systems if more than one will be used.

-(5) Yarding system to be used.

-(6) The expected dates of commencement and completion of timber operations.

-(7) A declaration by the RPF, made under penalty of perjury, that a bona fide emergency exists which requires emergency timber operations.

-(8) A declaration by the timber owner, made under penalty of perjury, that any applicable timber yield taxes will be paid pursuant to Section 38115 of the Revenue and Taxation Code.

-(9) Name, address, license number, and signature of the RPF who prepares the notice and submits it to the Director on behalf of the timber owner or operator.
+- (a) Before cutting or removing timber on an emergency basis, an RPF on behalf of a timber owner or operator shall submit a Notice of Emergency Timber Operations to the Director, on form RM-67 (9/99), or form RM-65 (1052.4)(1/1/06) for a Fuel Hazard Reduction emergency, as prescribed by the Director.
+The notice shall include, but not be limited to, the following: - (1) Names and addresses of all timberland owner(s), timber owner(s), and timber operator(s) for the area on which timber will be cut or removed. - (2) A description of the specific conditions that constitute the emergency, its cause, extent and reason for immediate commencement of timber operations. - (3) Legal description of the area from which timber will be cut or removed. - (4) A titled USGS (if available) or equivalent topographic map(s) of scale not less than 2" to the mile, or larger scale, showing the area from which timber will be cut or removed, the legal description, roads and Class I, II, III and IV watercourses, and yarding systems if more than one will be used. - (5) Yarding system to be used. - (6) The expected dates of commencement and completion of timber operations. - (7) A declaration by the RPF, made under penalty of perjury, that a bona fide emergency exists which requires emergency timber operations. - (8) A declaration by the timber owner, made under penalty of perjury, that any applicable timber yield taxes will be paid pursuant to Section 38115 of the Revenue and Taxation Code. - (9) Name, address, license number, and signature of the RPF who prepares the notice and submits it to the Director on behalf of the timber owner or operator. - (10) For Emergency Notices covering three acres or more in size, the RPF shall include a

-(10) For Emergency Notices covering three acres or more in size, the RPF shall include a Confidential Archaeological Letter with the Emergency Notice submitted to the Director.
-The Confidential Archaeological Letter shall include all information required by 14 CCR § 929.1 [949.1,969.1] (c)(2), (7), (8), (9), (10) and (11), including site records, if required pursuant to 14 CCR § 929.1[949.1, 969.1](g) and 929.5 [949.5, 969.5].
-The Director shall submit a complete copy of the Confidential Archaeological Letter and two copies of any required archaeological or historical site records, to the appropriate Information Center of the California Historical Resource Information System within 30 days from the date of Emergency Notice submittal to the Director.
-Prior to submitting the emergency notice to the Director, the RPF shall send a copy of the emergency notice to Native Americans as defined in 14 CCR § 895.1.
+Confidential Archaeological Letter with the Emergency Notice submitted to the Director.
+The Confidential Archaeological Letter shall include all information required by 14 CCR §929.1 [949.1, 969.1](c)(2), (7), (8), (9), (10) and (11), including site records, if required pursuant to 14 CCR §929.1 [949.1, 969.1](g) and 929.5.
+The Director shall also submit a complete copy of the Confidential Archaeological Letter and two copies of any required archaeological or historical site records, to the appropriate Information Center of the California Historical Resource Information System within 30 days from the date of Emergency Notice submittal to the Director.
+Prior to submitting the emergency notice to the Director the RPF shall send a copy of the emergency notice to Native Americans as defined in 14 CCR §895.1.